DimiKog/proof-of-escape/README.md

 ### 📊 Quiz Completion Tracking

 The smart contract tracks how many users have solved each quiz.
-(You can view these stats via the frontend or in Remix with quizCompletions(quizId).)
+Access to these stats will be provided through the front-end (feature under development for now).

 ---